viadee/bpmn.ai-patterns/README.md

 :warning: As soon as personal data within the meaning of the GPDR are processed in the ML model, this pattern is mandatory (cf. GDPR Art.
 22 Para.
 3).

 ## Group 4: Multi-Model Patterns

+After investigating process orchestration patters around single machine learning models, the next chapter investigates those patterns that contain more than one model.

 ### Anomaly Decision Safeguard